03 March 2017

 Recasting Doctor Who

 Of course, Doctor Who fans being what they are, they immediately started wondering about recasting.
-John Hurt played an incarnation of the Time Lord otherwise known as the Doctor who fought in the Time War in the Doctor Who 50th anniversary special, "The Day of the Doctor" (2013) and in 2015, he surprisingly reprised the role for a series of audio dramas for Big Finish Productions, racking up an additional sixteen episodes across four box sets.
+John Hurt played an incarnation of the Time Lord otherwise known as the Doctor who fought in the Time War in the Doctor Who 50th anniversary special, "The Day of the Doctor" (2013) and in 2015, he surprisingly reprised the role for a series of audio dramas for Big Finish Productions, racking up an additional twelve episodes across four box sets.

 Recasting the Doctor has never made a whole lot of sense to me.
 Or rather, the Doctor is already recast all the time.
 In 1966, a desperate production team invented television's most amazing method of recasting.
 They didn't replace William Hartnell with a guy doing a William Hartnell impression, they replaced him with a guy who was almost playing a totally different character... except he wasn't.
 And thus the mechanism that would allow Doctor Who to last 53 years (and counting) was born.